Skip to main content

 Use it as a Singapore anchor, then build the rest of the night around it

 For a broader Singapore plan, treat Station by Kotuwa as one anchor in a larger dining itinerary rather than as a standalone decision.
-Build the rest of the night around the verified essentials: chef/owner Jay Teo, a confirmed 2026 MICHELIN Plate, smart-casual dress, the posted service windows.
+Build the rest of the night around its essentials: chef/owner Jay Teo, a confirmed 2026 MICHELIN Plate, smart-casual dress, the posted service windows.

-If the aim is to compare across other dining options, keep the decision grounded in what is verified: Station by Kotuwa has Jay Teo attached, a 2026 MICHELIN Plate, smart-casual dress, the posted lunch-and-dinner schedule above.
+If the aim is to compare across other dining options, keep the decision grounded in what Station by Kotuwa offers: Jay Teo attached, a 2026 MICHELIN Plate, smart-casual dress, the posted lunch-and-dinner schedule above.
 For a different kind of meal, you might also compare it with Gaig, Hayop, Shin Gi Tai, Straits Chinese (Cecil Street), or Sushi Hare, depending on the occasion and availability.

-Quick reference: choose Station by Kotuwa for a Singapore meal with Jay Teo's authorship and confirmed 2026 MICHELIN Plate recognition; choose another option if you need a format, menu, price point, or seating style that is not verified here.
+Quick reference: choose Station by Kotuwa for a Singapore meal with Jay Teo's authorship and confirmed 2026 MICHELIN Plate recognition; choose another option if you need a format, menu, price point, or seating style that Station by Kotuwa does not offer.

 Location